Our dying mission:

 Our Unisexy Philosophy

 That's why our shirts are meticulously designed with one specialized sizing gradient for both sexes.
-We're striving to make Hawaiian shirts the ultimate wearable form of self-expression.
+We're striving to make tropical shirts the ultimate wearable form of self-expression.
 For everyone: Male or female, beach or bar, rain or shine.
 And everything in between.

 Tombolo’s founders, Mike and Chris, grew up together in New York City, attending the same schools from age 6 to 22.
 They share a passion for Hawaiian shirts and they always fail to live up to the golden rule of entrepreneurship: Never Get Hawaii On Your Own Supply.